-Name Туре Default Optional Description graphName String n/a no Name of a graph stored in the catalog. configuratio n Мар 0 yes Configuration for algorithm-specifics and/or graph filtering.
-Must be empty if graphNameOrConfig is a Map.
+Name Туре Default Optional Description graphName String n/a no The name of a graph stored in the catalog. configuratio n Мар 0 yes Configuration for algorithm-specifics and/or graph filtering.

 The configuration for the mutate mode is similar to the write mode.
 Instead of specifying a writeProperty, we need to specify a mutateProperty.
 Also, specifying writeConcurrency is not possible in mutate mode.